 Ciaran McQuiston holds a BS in Public Affairs from the School of Public and Environmental Affairs (SPEA) at Indiana University, Bloomington.
 She majored in Nonprofit Management minored in printmaking.
-Aside from being Shop Manager at Cat Head Press, she is Camp Director and Teaching Artist at the Indianapolis Art Center, and a Development Assistant with iMOCA.
+Aside from working at Cat Head Press, she is Camp Director and Teaching Artist at the Indianapolis Art Center and a Development Assistant with iMOCA.

 Michael Hoefle, a founding director of Cat Head Press, is a photographer and educator based out of Indiana.
 He holds a BFA in photography from the University of Texas at Arlington and an MFA Photography and Intermedia from Herron School of Art & Design, Indianapolis, IN.
 Michael has been the recipient of teaching and research fellowships and participated in exhibitions across the US.
 He has lead presentations and workshops at the University of Alaska Southeast (AK), the Association of Texas Photography instructors (TX), and ATPI Winter Conference (TX).
 He also holds a Management position within Ignition Arts, a fabrication and installation firm based in Indianapolis.